 Soap and water can usually do the job of removing dirt or stains from various surfaces.

 But disinfectants go a step further.

-Disinfecting is necessary for killing germs that live on surfaces and lead to infection, including bacteria such as MRSA, Staph, Salmonella and E. coli, viruses such as influenza (the “flu” virus) and rhinovirus (one of the causes of the common cold) and the fungus that causes athlete’s foot.
+Disinfecting is necessary for killing germs that live on surfaces and can lead to infection, including bacteria such as MRSA, Staph, Salmonella and E. coli, viruses such as influenza (the “flu” virus), SARS-CoV-2 (virus responsible for COVID-19) and rhinovirus (one of the causes of the common cold).
+Disinfectants can also kill fungi such as mold, mildew, and the fungus that causes athlete’s foot.